Le Touquet: Elections

-Le Touquet directly participates in departmental, regional elections and those to the National Assembly and the European Parliament.
-According to the Electoral Code, 15 municipal councillors may additionally participate in an electoral college to choose senators.
+Le Touquet is located in the canton of Étaples, which elects one man and one woman to the departmental council of Pas-de-Calais for a six-year term, currently Philippe Fait (RE) and Geneviève Margueritte.
+Since 2022, Fait, a native of Cucq, is also a deputy to the National Assembly for the Pas-de-Calais's 4th constituency.
+Before him, this district previously elected two of Le Touquet's mayors, Fasquelle (vice-president and former treasurer of the Republicans, and also an Hauts-de-France regional councillor from 2021) and Deprez.

-Le Touquet is located in the canton of Étaples, which, just like any other French canton, elects one man and one woman to the departmental council (conseil départemental) for a six-year term.
-From 2021, these are Philippe Fait (RE) and Geneviève Margueritte, who sit in the right-leaning opposition group Groupe Union pour le Pas-de-Calais.
-Since 2022, Philippe Fait is also a deputy to the National Assembly for the Pas-de-Calais's 4th constituency.
-Before him, this district previously elected two of Le Touquet's mayors, Fasquelle (who as of September 2024 is treasurer of The Republicans party and an Hauts-de-France regional councillor from 2021) and Deprez.
-Jules Pouget, another mayor of Le Touquet, was elected senator to the Council of the Republic for one term (1948–1952) under the Fourth Republic.
+According to the population quota of Article 284 the Electoral Code, 15 municipal councillors may participate in an electoral college to choose senators.
+Mayor Jules Pouget was a senator of Council of the Republic for one term (1948–1952) under the Fourth Republic.

-Le Touquet traditionally leans conservative, which contrasts with the neighboring town of Étaples.
+Le Touquet traditionally leans conservative, which contrasts with the neighbouring town of Étaples.
 The arrondissement of Montreuil-sur-Mer is on a long-term trend more right-wing than the department as a whole, and the canton of Étaples is the most conservative part of that arrondissement.
 However, since Emmanuel Macron's election to the presidency in 2017, his native city of Amiens and Le Touquet became Macronist strongholds, though right-leaning parties (except the far-right National Rally) still get relatively more support.
 President Macron has significant attachment to the city: he votes in Le Touquet and regularly spends time when not in Paris in the town.
-His wife, Brigitte, inherited a villa in 1985, which she sold in September 2025 for €3.6 million; the presidential couple instead bought a nearby house for €1.85 million.
+His wife, Brigitte, inherited a villa in 1985.
+While it was sold in September 2025, the couple still owns residential property in the city.